vanheeringen-lab/psap/README.rst

    psap predict -m /path/to/model.json -f /path/to/peptid-testset.fasta -o /output/directory

-When no model is provided (-m) psap laods the default model stored in /data/model.
+When no model is provided (-m) psap loads the default classifier stored in /data/model.

 4. Annotate peptide sequences and save feature data frame to csv (debugging)